List of content you will read in this article:

-Group Policy is a feature by Windows that comes equipped with a variety of advanced settings which is particularly for network administrators.
-However the local Group Policy can be used to adjust settings on a single machine.
+Group Policy is a feature by Windows that comes equipped with a variety of advanced settings, which is particularly for network administrators.
+However, the local Group Policy can be used to adjust settings on a single machine.
 Note that Group Policy isn’t designed for Windows Home and only available for Windows Professional, Ultimate, and Enterprise versions.

 What is Group Policy Object (GPO)?

 A GPO is a group of settings that are created by using Microsoft Management Console (MMC) Group Policy Editor.
 GPOs can be associated with a single or numerous Active Directory containers, including sites, domains, or organizational units (OUs).
 The MMC allows users to create GPOs that define registry-based policies, security options, software installation, and much more.
 Active Directory applies GPOs in the same logical order; local policies, site policies, domain policies, and OU policies.

 Local Group Policy

 Group policy is not limited to managing networks of computers in businesses and schools.
-If your using Windows (not the home edition), you can use the Group Policy Editor to change Group Policy settings.
+If you're using Windows (not the home edition), you can use the Group Policy Editor to change Group Policy settings.

 If you want to hide the notification area (system tray), you can do it through the Group Policy Editor.
-It can also be used to lock down a computer just like you can do it on an enterprise network.
-This is useful if your computer is being used by multiple people.
-If your child is using you PC you can:
+It can also be used to lock down a computer, just like you can do it on an enterprise network.
+It is useful if multiple people are using your computer, and in case your child is using your PC, you can:

 - Allow only specific programs to work